prior-knowledge/bayestime/class_notes.md

 1. Understand the basic theory and motivation of Bayesian inference.
 2. Know how to critically assess a statistical model.
 3. Appreciate why we often need to use sampling in Bayesian inference.
-4. Grasp how modern MCMC algorithms work intuitively and how to implement these in practice.
+4. Grasp how modern MCMC algorithms work intuitively and how to recognize when they fail.
 5. Know how to code up most models in Stan.
 6. Recognize the benefits of multilevel models and how these can be used to provide robust inferences.